Brazil–United States relations

-U.S. President Donald Trump (left) meets Brazilian President Luiz Inácio Lula da Silva at Kuala Lumpur in October 2025.
+Brazilian President Luiz Inácio Lula da Silva (left) meets with U.S. President Donald Trump in May 2026.

-The United States was, in 1824, the second country to recognize the independence of Brazil, after Argentina did it in 1823.
+The United States was, in 1824, the second country to recognize the independence of Brazil, after Argentina did so in 1823.
 Brazil was the only South American nation to send troops to fight in Europe alongside the Allies in World War II.

 While Brazilian-American relations have been significantly strengthened since the 1990s, there has been a period of tension in relations over the June 2013 revelation of US mass surveillance programs in Brazil after there had been proof of American spying on Brazilian President Dilma Rousseff.
 She cancelled a scheduled visit to the US in September 2013 in protest over such revelations.
 Relations have improved markedly since Rousseff's official visit on June 30, 2015, to the United States, nearly two years later.
 From 2016 to 2019, under Obama (and then Donald Trump) and Michel Temer, relations were still fairly positive.
 In 2019 with the victory of Jair Bolsonaro, the two countries approached again, signing deals in the areas of trade, research, security and defense.
 When Joe Biden became U.S. President in 2021, relations cooled somewhat due to political disagreements between Bolsonaro and Biden, but when Lula returned to the presidency again in late 2022, relations between the U.S. and Brazil were stabilized once more, although Biden (and later Trump) and Lula have had their share of disagreements, including Lula's stance on the Russian invasion of Ukraine and the Gaza war.

-The relationship between both countries represents the two most populated and powerful countries on the Americas (being the most dominant in South America and North America respectively); due to the political and economic weight of both countries worldwide, the two countries share membership in a variety of international organizations, including the United Nations, the World Trade Organization, the Organization of American States, the G8+5, and the Group of 20.
+The relationship between both countries represents the two most populated and powerful countries in the Americas (being the most dominant in South America and North America respectively); due to the political and economic weight of both countries worldwide, the two countries share membership in a variety of international organizations, including the United Nations, the World Trade Organization, the Organization of American States, the G8+5, and the Group of 20.